 If you receive too much money from the SVB

 For amounts over € 50,000, the SVB will set up a fraud investigation.
 If necessary, the SVB will report a case of fraud to the Public Prosecutor.
-It is therefore very important to report changes to us within 4 weeks.
-If you live outside the Netherlands, you must report changes within 6 weeks.
+It is therefore very important to report changes to us within 4 weeks, or 6 weeks if you live outside the Netherlands.

 If you are suspected of fraud